HEALTH CARE DEGREES THAT ADVANCE YOUR SKILLS

-Grand Canyon University (GCU) knows that health care's increasing complexity means today's health care degrees must advance your capacity to creatively respond to changes in nursing, direct care and health administration fields.
-With health care's rapid growth-the Bureau of Labor Statistics projects a 19 percent rise in registered nursing jobs and 23 percent rise in health care administrator jobs between 2012 and 2022-it is an excellent time to pursue your education.
+Grand Canyon University (GCU) knows that healthcare's increasing complexity means today's healthcare degrees must advance your capacity to creatively respond to changes in nursing, direct care and healthcare administration fields.
+With healthcare's rapid growth - the Bureau of Labor Statistics projects a 19 percent rise in registered nursing jobs and 23 percent rise in healthcare administrator jobs between 2012 and 2022 - it is an excellent time to pursue your education.

 Flexible Online and Evening Courses

 The College of Nursing and Health Care Professions offers classes to help you fit education into your life.
 Explore our campuses in Arizona and New Mexico.
 Or, choose to earn one of our degrees online and experience the vigorous capabilities of our dynamic online learning classrooms.
 We also offer evening classes that provide convenience for working professionals.
 Take a look at our campus extension locations to find classrooms near you.

 Students who currently hold an RN and who intend to seek their master’s degree can choose one of two efficient paths to their advanced degree.
 Ask about our fast track and online bridge programs that will you to plot a faster course from your RN to MSN.